tldr-pages/tldr/pages/common/flips.md

 # flips

-> Flips Applies and creates IPS and BPS patches.
+> Create and apply patches for IPS and BPS files.
 > More information: <https://github.com/Alcaro/Flips>.

 - Open user interface to create/apply patch: